MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-configuration-portal-overview.md

 COSA is made up of:

-- 1 or more targets
+- One or more targets
-- 1 SIM setting
+- One SIM setting
-- 1 or more connections / APN settings
+- One or more connections or Access Point Name (APN) settings

 Each COSA entry is also called a COSA profile.
-For a given COSA profile, you can specify multiple targets (different MCC, MNC pair; different IMSI or ICCID range); and a list of APNs to try to connect to (5G APNs, Internet APN, IMS APN, etc…)
+For a given COSA profile, you can specify multiple targets (different MCC, MNC pair; different IMSI or ICCID range); and a list of APNs to try to connect to (5G APNs, Internet APN, IMS APN, and so on).

 However, for logo and branding, you can only specify one per COSA entry.
 If the desire is to create different logo and branding, you need to provide a different target for each COSA profile.

 COSA profile order: